elastisys/compliantkubernetes/docs/user-guide/faq.md

 See [Namespaces](namespaces.md).

-## Why can't I access my cluster?
-'Bad Request Unregistered redirect_uri ("http://localhost:18000").'

-Port 8000 is the only allowed port for OpenID callback URL and is needed by the `kubectl` OpenID plugin.
-If that port is used locally, then `kubectl` will try to bind to port 18000 which is not allowed due to security concerns.
-Make sure that nothing is running locally that is using port 8000.

-## "Connection reset by peer" when port-forwarding to postgres?
+## "Connection reset by peer" when port-forwarding to PostgreSQL?

-You may have seen this error when port-forwarding to postgres:
+You may have seen this error when port-forwarding to PostgreSQL:

 ```console
 Forwarding from 127.0.0.1:5432 -> 5432